rare-freertr/RARE-web/docs/guides/getting-started/001-hello-world.md

 r1#
 ```
 Congratulations!
 You have launched your first freeRtr router process using native UNIX UDP socket forwarding!

+!!!+ info
+     In the example above we spawned a freeRtr process with `sudo`, the reason for using it here is that freeRtr base directory is in `/rtr` and port below reserved port range.
+Other than that, freeRtr can be launched as a regular Unix user.

 ## 4 Conclusion
 This section demonstrated: